-Individuals around California can face a number of serious charges if they are accused of driving under the influence (DUI).
+In California, you can face a number of serious charges if you are accused of driving under the influence (DUI).
 In some cases, the prosecution may offer drivers accused of a DUI a plea bargain with lessened charges.
 These lessened charges can include California Vehicle Code Section 23103/23103.5: Wet Reckless.

-Drivers should ensure they understand the penalties associated with a wet reckless charge before accepting any plea bargain involving VC 23103/23103.5.
+Drivers, make sure you understand the penalties associated with a wet reckless charge before accepting any plea bargain involving VC 23103/23103.5.
 The Simmrin Law Group can provide detailed information about your options if you’ve been charged.

 Providing a Legal Definition for Wet Reckless Charges

-Wet reckless charges can be tricky to understand because they are only used as part of plea bargains in cases involving violations of charges that can include:
+Wet reckless charges can be tricky to understand because they are only used as part of a plea bargain in cases involving violations of charges, that can include:

 - California Vehicle Code Section 23140: Under 21 DUI With Blood Alcohol Content Between 0.05-0.07 Percent

 This means that a driver cannot face a wet reckless charge at the time they are pulled over by a police officer.
 Instead, prosecutors may choose to offer a wet reckless charge if they think they might have difficulties winning a DUI case.

 Typically, this plea deal is offered if the prosecution does not feel confident that they will be able to convict the defendant of a DUI.
 Drivers may also see benefits in accepting a wet reckless charge.
-Generally, a wet reckless charge will not be punished as harshly as a DUI conviction.
+Generally, this charge will not be punished as harshly as a DUI conviction.

 Wet reckless is considered a misdemeanor charge under California VC Section 23103/23103.5.
 Drivers convicted of wet reckless charges can face up to 90 days in jail and fines of up to $1,000.
-However, in most cases drivers do not face the maximum penalties for wet reckless charges.
-Drivers may also be forced to attend an alcohol class if they accept wet reckless charges.
+However, in most cases, drivers do not face the maximum penalties for wet reckless charges.

 Understanding the Difference Between Dry Reckless and Wet Reckless Charges